WebOrigami/docs/src/content/pattern/copy.md

 Half the work here involves handling the case where we want to delete a file or subfolder by passing in an `undefined` value.

-The other complex case we handle is when the value itself is explorable, and we have to recursively write out that value as a set of files or folders.
-We didn't have to handle that case specially for `ObjectGraph`, as it's perfectly fine for an `ObjectGraph` instance to have a value which is an explorable graph.
+The other complex case we handle is when the value itself is an async graph node, and we have to recursively write out that value as a set of files or folders.
+We didn't have to handle that case specially for `ObjectGraph`, as it's perfectly fine for an `ObjectGraph` instance to have a value which is an async graph.

 The file system is not so flexible.
 The good news is that all this complexity can live inside of the `FilesGraph` class — from the outside, we can just call `set` and trust that the file system will be updated as expected.

-This leads to another way to think about explorable graphs: explorable graphs are software adapters or drivers for any real or virtual hierarchical storage.
+This leads to another way to think about async graphs: async graphs are software adapters or drivers for any real or virtual hierarchical storage.

 ## setDeep